balopez83/Surface_Pro_3_Hackintosh/README.md

 Full support for macOS version 10.14.X through 13.X.X. macOS Ventura requires OpenCore Legacy Patcher to regain graphics support.

-If you see anything that could be added or changed don't hesitate to make a pull request.
+If you see anything that could be added or changed don't hesitate to let me know.

 ![Screenshot 2023-03-07 at 2 19 15 PM](https://user-images.githubusercontent.com/53441362/223567083-c2dafb00-a842-4ea7-81fe-e90056486810.png)